-Linux+ is moderate in the RoleMath difficulty model: 50/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+Linux+ sits at the core stage: 12 months of hands-on experience with Linux servers; CompTIA A+, Network+, or Server+, or comparable knowledge is recommended. (a vendor recommendation, not a requirement).
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether Linux command-line work, permissions, users and groups, package management, scripting, networking, services, security, and troubleshooting matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as Help Desk Technician, IT Support Specialist, IT Security Operations Specialist, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Junior Systems Administrator, Cloud Engineer, Network Administrator, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.